das-sunanda/Finetune-Generative-AI-Model/README.md

-# Building Fruits Dataset
+## Building Fruits Dataset
 - The dataset was built by scraping the web.

-# Finetuning a Foundation Model
+## Finetuning a Foundation Model
 -  Stable Diffusion 1.5 was used as a baseline model.
 -  Then, the model was finetuned on the dataset using [DreamBooth training with LoRA](https://huggingface.co/docs/diffusers/v0.13.0/en/training/lora).

-# Generated Outputs
+## Generated Outputs
 ![Generated Images](https://github.com/das-sunanda/Finetune-Generative-AI-Model/blob/main/generated-images.png)

+## License
+This project is licensed under the MIT License.